lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Logical

 #### Description
-This keyword controls the inclusion of spin based calculations.
-Please do not forget to set `Magmom_per_atom` variable.
+This keyword controls the inclusion of spin-based calculations.
+Please do not forget to set the `Magmom_per_atom` variable.
 Available options are:

 * True
 * False

-Because GPAW is using libxc, there are many exchange-correlation functionals available to use.
+Because GPAW uses libxc, many exchange-correlation functionals are available.
 However, the above functionals are used and tested successfully with gpaw-tools.
-Please try other possible functionals, make us know, send us input files.
+Please try other possible functionals, let us know, and send us input files.

 #### Default
 False